lucques/conjin/doc/design_decisions.md

         - Good IDE support
         - In the future: Use additional external packages from Packagist
     - Disadvantages:
         - Not as modular as other languages.
-When including content files (`index.php`), template files (e.g. `header.php`) or module files (`module.php`), the scoping mechanism is not very elegant -- at these few points things have been crafted with great care.
+When including content files (`index.php`), template files (e.g. `target.php`) or module files (`preprocessing.php`), the scoping mechanism is not very elegant -- at these few points things have been crafted with great care.
 - HTML & CSS
-    - Complete control on page layout and styles
+    - Complete control of page layout and styles
     - May also switch to Markdown on some sections and then generate HTML in the future
     - Good IDE support
     - Bootstrap CSS framework